-Mark Zuckerberg has been forced to dodge attacks all month, ever since the Cambridge Analytica fiasco came to light.
-It only got worse, when proof that Facebook had collected call and message history surfaced, in a typical snowball effect.
-Tech CEOs didn’t help either – Musk deleted his two major companies’ pages on a whim,while former Whatsapp boss encouraged his followers to #deletefacebook.
+Facebook CEO Mark Zuckerberg has been forced to deal with harsh criticism about his company ever since the Cambridge Analytica fiasco came to light.
+Public dissent only got stronger when proof that Facebook had collected call and message history surfaced.
+Other tech CEOs didn’t offer support either – Tesla and SpaceX CEO Elon Musk deleted his two major companies’ pages on a whim while former WhatsApp founder encouraged his followers to #deletefacebook.

-Recently, Apple’s Tim Cook joined the club.
-The CEO haughtily declared he would never be in Zuckerberg’s position.
-It took a couple of days, but Facebook founder’s comeback arrived via Ezra Klein’s podcast.
-In the interview, Zuckerberg clears the air and speaks about Facebook’s new strategy, but more importantly, about Cook’s statements.
+Recently, Apple’s Tim Cook joined the list of tech leaders to criticize Facebook.
+The Apple CEO haughtily declared he would never be in Zuckerberg’s position.
+While it took a couple days to get a response, Zuckerberg’s rebuttal to Cook’s statement arrived via Ezra Klein’s podcast.
+In the interview, Zuckerberg clears the air about the series of controversies and speaks about Facebook’s new strategy, but takes some time to address Cook’s statements as well.

-Quoting Jeff Bezos, Zuck said, “There are companies that work hard to charge you more, and there are companies that work hard to charge you less.
+Taking a quote from Apple CEO Jeff Bezos, Zuckerberg said, “There are companies that work hard to charge you more, and there are companies that work hard to charge you less.
 And at Facebook, we are squarely in the camp of the companies that work hard to charge you less and provide a free service that everyone can use.
 I don’t think at all that that means that we don’t care about people.
 To the contrary, I think it’s important that we don’t all get Stockholm Syndrome and let the companies that work hard to charge you more convince you that they actually care more about you.
 Because that sounds ridiculous to me.”

-That was an elegant Poke from Mark’s side.
+That was an elegant repartee from Zuckerberg.
 The Facebook CEO didn’t dwell on the subject though, preferring to talk more about the process they’re going through when deciding what content to serve:

 “Over the long-term, what I’d really like to get to is an independent appeal.
 So maybe folks at Facebook make the first decision based on the community standards that are outlined, and then people can get a second opinion.
 You can imagine some sort of structure, almost like a Supreme Court, that is made up of independent folks who don’t work for Facebook, who ultimately make the final judgment call on what should be acceptable speech”, explained Zuckerberg.

-We’re curious to see how much of these ideas will actually be put in motion and when.
-You know what they say: what looks good on paper doesn’t always work.
+We’re curious to see how much of these ideas will actually be put in motion and when they will be released to the public.
+You know what they say though: what looks good on paper doesn’t always work.